brencoder/study-aws-saa-c03/ch02_compute/README.md

 * Pay per hour or per second, with a minimum spend of 60 seconds.

 Reserved:
-* Get a discount on instances that certain instance attributes:
+* It is a billing discount on On-Demand instances that match a certain configuration, where a configuration consists of:
     * Instance type: E.g., `t2.micro` or `c7gn.xlarge`
-    * Region
-    * Availability Zone
+    * Scope: either a particular region or a particular Availability Zone
-    * Tenancy: shared, Dedicated Instance or Dedicated Host
+    * Tenancy: shared (default), Dedicated Instance or Dedicated Host
-    * Platform: which OS.
+    * [Platform](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ri-market-concepts-buying.html#ri-choosing-platform): which OS.
+Options include:
+        * Linux/UNIX (excluding SUSE Linux and RHEL)
+        * Linux with SQL Server (with subcategories for SQL Server Standard, Web and Enterprise)
+        * SUSE Linux
+        * RHEL
+        * RHEL with HA
+        * Windows
+        * Windows with SQL Server (with subcategories for SQL Server Standard, Web and Enterprise)

+        > **NOTE:** When buying a Reserved Instance, make sure that its `PlatformDetails` field matches that of of the On-Demand instances that you want to apply the Reserved Instance on.
 * Term commitment:
     * One year
     * Three years